rdner/q3-server-bot/README.md

         Bot token that you get when you create a Telegram bot.
 You can use 'TELEGRAM_TOKEN' environment variable instead.
 ```

+## Deployment

+* `make` builds the binary in `./bin/q3serverbot`
+* `make systemd` prompts some questions interactively and generates a systemd unit file (the service process will run from the current user and from `./bin/q3serverbot` path).
+* `make clean` removes the binary and the systemd unit file.

 MIT License.

 Denis Rechkunov (mail@pragmader.me)